 Both Amazon and Apple want to cooperate with the German authority.
 In the past, Amazon was able to persuade the Bundeskartellamt into agreeing to a deal.
 This way, the company avoided heavy fines.
 However, past proceedings against Facebook, Google or booking.com, show that the authority does typically not shy away from investigating and fining big tech companies.

 Germany is not the only authority that is looking into Amazon’s brand gating and comparable conducts.
 Italy has launched a similar investigation into both Amazon and Apple as well, due to an allegedly restrictive agreement that prohibits the sale of Apple and Beats branded products by third-party resellers on Amazon’s marketplace.
 The US House Antitrust Report on Big Tech also included a section on a version of brand gating, focused on self-preferencing of Amazon’s private-label products.
-In 2019, the European Commission opened an investigation to assess whether Amazon’s use of sensitive data from independent retailers who sell on its marketplace is in breach of EU competition rules.
+In 2019, the European Commission opened an investigation to assess whether Amazon’s use of sensitive data from independent retailers who sell on its marketplace is in breach of EU competition rules (discussed on KCL here).